-The World Economic Forum has conducted its annual survey for more than 30 years.
-The data was gathered in a survey conducted between January and June 2016.
-Some aggregated data is available in the appendix of the Global Competitiveness Report, the micro-level data is provided to TI by the World Economic Forum.
+The Forum has conducted its annual survey for more than 30 years.
+The 2019 data was gathered in a survey conducted between January and April 2019.
+For the CPI 2020 calculations, disaggregated micro level data from the EOS is provided to Transparency International by the Forum.
+The Global Competitiveness Report 2019 is available online under:

-http://www.weforum.org/
+http://www3.weforum.org/docs/WEF_TheGlobalCompetitivenessReport2019.pdf

-12. World Justice Project Rule of Law Index 2016
+12. World Justice Project Rule of Law Index 2019 Code: WJP

-Code: WJP